ShahroodRC/WRO2025-FE-ShahroodRC/README.md

 </div>

 Notes:
-- **Components**: battery pack, relay module, fan (load), manual switch and wiring interconnects shown in the photos.
+- **Components**: battery pack, relay module, fan (load), manual switch, and wiring interconnects shown in the photos.
 - **State descriptions**: the three photos respectively illustrate the circuit when the relay coil is de-energized (OFF), energized (ON), and energized with the manual toggle shown (SWITCH engaged).
 - **Safety**: verify polarity before connecting the battery; add fusing if using non-EV3 batteries; use insulated connectors and ensure relay ratings match the fan load.